hikarimn/lu_ComputerScience/README.md

  They do recruiting in Spring Term, check [Handshake](https://lawrence.joinhandshake.com) regularly

  * Student Web Developer - IT - Web Dev.
 (PHP, frontend)
- * IT Assistant - IT - Probably more hardware maintenance(?)
+ * IT Assistant - IT - Probably more hardware maintenance
  * Research Assistant - CS/Math faculty
- * Tech Crew - March - Probably more hardware maintenance(?)
+ * Tech Crew - Warch - Probably more hardware maintenance

 ## 2. Preparing a Resume